JohnsonYang0629/chemotaxi/README.md

 python main.py --input-file test_2d.txt
 `

-Now, you can inspect the outputs, `ls simulation_results/run.*`.
+Now, you can inspect the outputs, `ls simulation_results/outputname.*`.
 The output files are:

-* `.config`: For each time step saved the code saves a file with the location of the droplet.
-The name format is (output_name + time_step + .config) The format of the files is the same that in the input .config files.
+* `.config`: For each time step saved the code saves a file with the location (and quaternion for 3D cases) of the droplet.

+* `.velocity.dat`: For each time step saved the code saves a file with the velocity of the droplet.

-* `.chemforce.dat`: For each time step saved the code saves a file with the chemical force applied to the droplet.
-The name format is (output_name + time_step + .chemforce.dat)
+* `.chemforce.dat`: For each time step saved the code saves a file with the chemical force
-The format of the files is as following.
+* (chemcial torque for 3D cases) applied to the droplet.

 * `.inputfile`: a copy of the input file.